 In case only the first element of data.source is given, RnBeads expects the bed files and sample annotation to be located in the same directory.
 The sample annotation file should contain token "sample" in the file name.
 The sample annotation should contain the names of the bed files relative to the specified directory.
 There should be exactly one bed file for each sample in the directory.
-In case only the sample sheet is provided as the second element of the data.source list (the first element can be set to NULL), the provided sample sheet should contain absolute paths to the bed files.
+One of the first two elements have to be present.
+In case only the sample sheet is specified, one column should be giving full absolute paths of the BED-like files with sequencing information.
+If both elements (1) and (2) are specified, the files should reside in the directory, specified as element (1).
 If the third element is missing, RnBeads attempts to find the file name-containing column automatically.